 Cashiers, NC (pronounced CASH-ERZ for those unfamiliar) is a small mountain community tucked into the western corner of the North Carolina mountains, and just a stone’s throw away from the South Carolina border.

 Since Cashiers’ inception in the early-mid 1800s, the village has grown and evolved drastically.
-Cashiers’ transition from small mountain town to luxury vacation destination and second home real estate market is a remarkable one.
+Cashiers’ transition from small mountain town to a luxury vacation destination and second home real estate market is a remarkable one.
 Below you’ll find an overview of the interesting history of Cashiers, North Carolina.
 This guide to the history of Cashiers will talk about how Cashiers, NC got its name, what Cashiers is known for, historical hot spots like the High Hampton Inn, Fairfield Inn and more.

 This is a tricky question because different people will argue the legend behind Cashiers name!
 Some people say that Cashiers’ “claim to fame” was originally being a vacation spot of Civil War general, Wade Hampton and the name of the town came from General Hampton’s bull; but this has been disputed as the timeline of General Hampton’s settlement and when Cashiers was named doesn’t quite add up.
 Some people say it was after a donkey named Cash and his “ears” (hence Cashiers) but that seems more like a fun folktale.

 According to research done by the Laurel Magazine, apparently Cashiers, NC gets its name from a boarding house/general store opened up by the Zachary family in the 1830s.
 The business also doubled as somewhat of a “bank” as it allowed for locals to barter, and exchange gold for cash.
 Early locals referred to the visit to the valley as going to the “Cashers” and eventually, the spelling evolved into the proper word Cashiers.
 The name has stuck ever since.